The Anal Health & Comfort Guide

-And it definitely shouldn’t be something you “just push through” and hope for the best.
+Anal sex doesn’t have to hurt.
+And it definitely shouldn’t feel like guesswork — something you “just push through” and hope for the best.

 If you’ve ever worried about: